 To make a sound decision, you first must decide for yourself what your property is worth.
 Purchase price is usually the best evidence of market value if you have recently purchased the property and the sale is arm’s length.
 Sale price of other property comparable to yours is the next best evidence of market value.
 A recent professionally prepared appraisal is also a reasonable estimate of market value.

-Sales and assessment information is available on our website.
+Assessment information is available on our website.
 Additional questions and information can be reviewed in the Wisconsin Department of Revenue publication Guide for Property Owners.